 My friend and his new wife had just finished their first dinner in their new home.
 She spent a good amount of time preparing the meal so it was perfect.
-After dinner he went and sat in front of the TV.
-Then he said it: “My mom would have had everything cleaned up by now.”
-As you can imagine he immediately had an angry wife.
+After dinner, he sat in front of the TV.
+Then, he said it: “My mom would have had everything cleaned up by now.”
+As you can imagine, he immediately had an angry wife.
 The vase just barely missed his head, shattering on the wall behind him.
 I asked him if the vase was a warning shot or if she actually meant to hit him.
 “Oh, she definitely meant to hit me,” he said.
-Over twenty years later they are more than happily married.
-One of the reasons for their happy marriage is he stopped saying things like that.It’s not always about saying the right things, sometimes it’s about not saying the wrong things.
+Over 20 years later, they are more than happily married.
+One of the reasons for their happy marriage is he stopped saying things like that.It’s not always about saying the right things; sometimes it’s about not saying the wrong things.

-There are things a husband says that leads straight to an angry wife.
+There are things a husband says that lead straight to an angry wife.
 While some depend on the context, others just need to leave our vocabulary altogether.
 If you want to be happily married, most of it is going to depend on how you communicate.
-It’s not always about saying the right things, sometimes it’s about not saying the wrong things.
+It’s not always about saying the right things; sometimes it’s about not saying the wrong things.
 Here are 20 things wives hate hearing their husbands say.

 “Huh?”
 You’re disengaged from or, at least, not tuning into her.

 “I’ll do it later.”
 What she hears, whether you mean it or not, is that she and what she needs are not important to you.

 “Nothing.” or (Nothing) She wants to know what you are thinking and feeling.
 Nothing communicates nothing.

 “I’m working late again tonight.”
 Nothing wrong with occasionally working late, but when it becomes frequent, she will assume you are choosing work over your family.

 Our wives are our partners and these comments make them feel at best unappreciated and at worst like we think they’re inferior.